radekstary/angular-14-ballerina-swanlake-login-page-component/README.md

 <h2>API</h2>

-API has been built using Ballerina language (SwanLake version) and it delivers folliwing methods:
+API has been built using Ballerina language (SwanLake version) and it delivers following methods:
 <dl>
 <dt>GET /users
 <dd>Returns list of all users (ID + login/e-mail)</dd>